knokknok

 Step 5: Packaging and Branding

-K-Beauty Packaging Trends
+K-Beauty Packaging Trends in 2026

-• Sustainable options: Recyclable, refillable
+• Sustainable options: Recyclable, refillable, biodegradable

-• Unique shapes: Differentiate on shelf
+• Unique shapes: Differentiate on shelf and in unboxing content

-• Functional features: Airless pumps, dropper bottles
+• Functional features: Airless pumps, glass droppers, spatula closures

-Design Considerations
+Key Design Considerations

 Step 6: Regulatory Compliance

-United States (FDA)
+United States (FDA / MoCRA)

-• No pre-approval required
+• No pre-market approval required for cosmetics

-• No prohibited ingredients
+• No prohibited ingredients (verify each ingredient against FDA list)

-European Union
+European Union (EU Cosmetics Regulation)

-• Product Information File
+• Full Product Information File (PIF) with safety assessment

 Other Markets